jumpinjackie/mapguide/MgDev/Doc/devguide/source/introduction.rst

 processing of your data.

 Creating a MapGuide page requires initial setup, to make the proper connections between the Viewer, the page, and the MapGuide site.
-Much of this can be done using .
 Refer to the *MapGuide Studio Help* for details.

 One part of the initial setup is creating a web layout, which defines the appearance and available functions for the Viewer.
 When you define a web